-For the first time in its 20-year history, the International Commission on Benedictine Education (ICBE) will hold its global conference in Australia next year, and according to Good Samaritan Education, the host of the five-day gathering, delegates will be offered a unique and distinctly Australian experience.
+For the first time in its 20-year history, the International Commission on Benedictine Education (ICBE) will hold its global conference in Australia in 2019, and according to Good Samaritan Education, the host of the five-day gathering, delegates will be offered a unique and distinctly Australian experience.

 The international conference of the Benedictine Educators’ Network, or BENet as it is commonly known, is held every three years and offers teachers and administrators who promote a Benedictine vision of education with a forum to support and inspire each other.